ontoligent/polo/README.md

 ## Getting Started

-To get started using Polo, the first thing to do is grab the source code from git hub and clone it into a local directory.
-You can call it anything but `polo_root` is a good choice.
-Change directories into the cloned code base and edit the file `config-play.ini`.
+To get started using Polo, the first thing to do is grab the source code from github and clone it into a local directory.
+You can call the directory anything; `polo_root` is a good choice.
+Change directories into the cloned code base and edit the file `config-play.ini` in your favorite editor:

 ```
 git clone
 git@github.com:ontoligent/polo.git polo_root
 cd polo_root
-vi config-play.ini
+emacs config-play.ini
 ```

 In the config file, add the values for your mallet installation and